Certificate in Filial Play Coaching

 Follow Up Day

-For those who have previously completed the 7 and 4 day course
+For those who have previously completed the 4 days

 Dates and prices are correct at the time of issue but may be subject to change so please check with the office on (01825